annexi-strayline/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

       for Ignore_Source_Sub_Dirs use (".svn", "@*");

-With the declaration of attribute Ignore_Source_Sub_Dirs above, .svn subtrees as weel as subtrees rooted at subdirectories with a name starting with '@' are not part of the source directories of the project.
+With the declaration of attribute Ignore_Source_Sub_Dirs above, .svn subtrees as well as subtrees rooted at subdirectories with a name starting with '@' are not part of the source directories of the project.

 When applied to the simple example, and because we generally prefer to have